Sidney Edwards Morse

-Sidney Edwards Morse (7 February 1794 Charlestown, Massachusetts – 24 December 1871 New York City) was an American inventor, geographer and journalist.
-He was the brother of telegraphy pioneer and painter Samuel F. B. Morse.
+Sidney Edwards Morse (7 February 1794 – 24 December 1871) was an American inventor, geographer and journalist.
+Morse was the brother of telegraphy pioneer and painter Samuel F. B. Morse.

 Biography

 Morse was the son of geographer and clergyman Jedidiah Morse.
-He graduated from Yale in 1811, studied theology at Andover Seminary, and law at the Litchfield, Connecticut, school.
-Meanwhile, he became a contributor to the Columbian Centinel of Boston, writing a series of articles that illustrated the danger to the American Union from an undue multiplication of new states in the south, and showing that it would give to a sectional minority the control of the government.
-These led to his being invited by Jeremiah Evarts and others to found a weekly religious newspaper, to which he gave the name Boston Recorder.
-He continued as sole editor and proprietor of this journal for more than a year, and in this time raised its circulation until it was exceeded by that of only two Boston papers.
+Morse graduated from Yale in 1811, studied theology at Andover Seminary, and law at the Litchfield, Connecticut, school.
+Meanwhile, Morse became a contributor to the Columbian Centinel of Boston, writing a series of articles that illustrated the danger to the American Union from an undue multiplication of new states in the south, and showing that it would give to a sectional minority the control of the government.
+These led to his being invited by Jeremiah Evarts and others to found a weekly religious newspaper, which Morse named Boston Recorder.
+Morse continued as sole editor and proprietor of this journal for more than a year, raising its circulation until that of only two Boston papers exceeded it.
 Morse was then associated with his elder brother, Samuel Morse, in patenting the flexible piston pump and extending its sale.

-In 1823 he moved to New York, and with his brother, Richard Cary Morse, founded the New York Observer, which eventually became the oldest weekly in New York City, and the oldest religious newspaper in the state.
-He continued as senior editor and proprietor until 1858, when he retired to private life.
+In 1823, Morse moved to New York and, with his brother, Richard Cary Morse, founded the New York Observer, which eventually became the oldest weekly in New York City and the oldest religious newspaper in the state.
+Morse continued as senior editor and proprietor until 1858, when he retired to private life.

-In 1839 Morse was associated with Henry A. Munson in the development of cerography, a method of printing maps in color on the common printing press.
-He used this process to illustrate his geographical textbooks (in early life he had assisted his father in the preparation of geography books).
-The last years of his life were devoted to experimenting with an invention for the exploration of the depths of the sea.
-This instrument, called a bathometer, was exhibited at the World's fair in Paris in 1869, and during 1870 in New York City.
+In 1839, Morse was associated with Henry A. Munson in the development of cerography, a method of printing maps in color on the common printing press.
+Morse used this process to illustrate his geographical textbooks (in his early life, Morse had assisted his father in preparing geography books).
+Morse devoted the last years of his life to experimenting with an invention to explore the depths of the sea.
+This instrument, called a bathometer, was exhibited at the World's fair in Paris in 1869 and during 1870 in New York City.

 Pro-slavery

 The New York Observer was pro-slavery.
-It was the one newspaper that Mary Brown, wife of abolitionist John Brown, could not stand:
+It was the one newspaper that Mary Ann Day Brown, wife of abolitionist John Brown, could not stand:

-Morse is the author of Premium questions on slavery, each admitting of a yes or no answer; addressed to the editors of the "New York Independent'" and "New York Evangelist," in which there are questions such as:
+Morse authored Premium questions on slavery, each admitting of a yes or no answer; addressed to the editors of the "New York Independent'" and "New York Evangelist," in which there are questions such as: